-The Educational Partnership Foundation (TEPF) is pleased to offer a Trades Careers Apprenticeship Bursary of $500 for students who have completed our Trades Careers program (formerly Trades and Climate Change program) and are pursuing their career in trades.
+The Educational Partnership Foundation (TEPF) is pleased to offer a Trades Careers Apprenticeship Bursary for students who have completed our Trades Careers program and are pursuing their career in trades.

 The goal of the Trades Careers Apprenticeship Bursary is to support and remove barriers for Trades Careers students who are on their path to becoming a certified journeyperson.
 This bursary is available to students for each level of apprenticeship education, to a maximum of four bursaries (total of $2000).
 The $500 bursary can be used to pay for living, education and work-related expenses such as rent, bills, groceries, gas, books, tools, boots, safety gear, etc. while in school for apprenticeship education.

-Congratulations to our 2020 Trades Careers bursary recipients Trey K. of Coaldale and Cody K. of Calgary.
+Congratulations to our 2021 and 2022 Trades Careers bursary recipients Trey, Andrew, Tanner, and Adale.

 The number of bursaries available each year may fluctuate, and applications will be accepted from January to December.
 A notification will be posted on this site if bursaries are fully awarded.